As you prepare your spring courses, the following resources and assistance are available:

 It’s not too late to add a learning assistant to your spring course!
 The Learning Assistant program pairs high-performing undergraduate students with instructors focused on transforming their courses into engaging, active learning-based courses.
 Please contact Josh Herring to learn more.

 As you prepare your courses in Moodle for this spring semester, remember that UMOnline has a number of supports including online tutorials, virtual Instructional Designer office hours, and our Technical Help Desk.
-Check the UMOnline - Welcome to 2021 webpage for answers to common questions, updates, and reminders as you get ready for the start of the semester.
+Check the UMOnline - Welcome webpage for answers to common questions, updates, and reminders as you get ready for the start of the semester.

 Resources to share with online/remote students